 All employees are expected to read and sign the Global Human Rights policy to increase awareness of the risk associated with slavery, human trafficking and human rights.
 In addition, employees with direct responsibility for supply chain management receive specific training focused on identification and risk mitigation of slavery, human trafficking, and other human rights within the supply chain.
 The company routinely reviews policies to ensure content is up-to-date and training has been successfully completed.

 VP, Global Risk Management & Compliance

 General Manager, UK

-This disclosure is updated annually and was last updated on August 18, 2020.
+This disclosure is updated annually and was last posted on December 18, 2020.